top of page

 • Material Innovation: Startups like EcoRise produce edible cutlery from millets, while Phool transforms floral waste into biodegradable packaging.

-A Call to “Unlearn Plastic” Experts urge citizens to adopt five habits:
+A Call to "Unlearn Plastic": Experts urge citizens to adopt five habits:

 2. Carry reusable bags and refuse plastic-wrapped produce.

-3. Choose brands with take-back packaging programs.
+3. Choose brands with return packaging programs.

 4. Repurpose old plastic only for non-food uses.